Emmanuelisi20/Emmanuelisi20/README.md

 🎓 I graduated with a Bachelor of Science in Computer Science.
 (May 2020)

 🌇 Originally Born in Nigeria but grew up here in the States.
-I have a passion for developing web dev and learning new technologies with Programming and IT Infrastructure

 ---